httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Interaction with "https" URIs

-When using alternative services, both `http` and `https` URIs might use the same connection, because HTTP/2 permits requests for multiple origins on the same connection.
+When using alternative services, requests for resources identified by both `http` and `https` URIs might use the same connection, because HTTP/2 permits requests for multiple origins on the same connection.

 Since `https` URIs rely on server authentication, a connection that is initially created for `http` URIs without authenticating the server cannot be used for `https` URIs until the server certificate